 - 1. Core and Supplemental Materials.
 Principals shall see that all books are fully and properly accounted for as prescribed by Board Policy 4.24 - 2.
-The principal is responsible for maintaining inventory for all material purchased through categorical funds and including the disposition of material. - C. Money Collected for Lost, Damaged, or Purchased Books.
+The principal is responsible for maintaining inventory for all material purchased through categorical funds and including the disposition of material. - 3.
+Public Access to Inventory.
+In August and January of each school year, elementary schools will provide the district office with an inventory of all materials housed in the school library and .oviH ifl classF00ffi lil9FaFies materials required as a part of school or grade level reading lists to be displayed for public viewing on the district website.
+The school district will also maintain an inventory of all instructional materials, including those used for the purpose of required instruction (s.
+1003.42) on the district website. - C. Money Collected for Lost.
+Damaged. or Purchased Books.
 All money collected from the sale, exchange, loss, or damage of core and supplemental instructional materials shall be shall be accordance to Board Policy 4.24, transmitted to the district school superintendent to be deposited in the district school board fund, and added to the district appropriation for instructional materials - 1.
 Sale of Textbooks shall be in accordance with Board Policy 4.24 Prohibited from sale are all teacher's editions, teacher guides, tests, answer keys, or any materials normally not used by students. - 2.
 Deposited funds received for lost or damaged supplementary materials may be used to purchase replacement or additional materials for their collections.
 In the event that lost materials that have been paid for are returned within the same school year, a full refund will be given. - D. Disposal of Instructional Materials.
 Disposal of instruction materials shall be in accordance to Board Policy 4.25. - VII.
 Review and Challenge of Instructional Materials (F.S.
 1006.28).
 A citizen may file a complaint with a school or the Superintendent concerning the use of instructional materials.
 Instructional materials being questioned shall not be removed from use until the grievance procedures have been completed.

-A. District Adopted Instructional Materials
+A. Procedure for District Adopted Instructional Materials

 - 1. All Complaints shall be presented in writing on the "Request for Reconsideration of Instructional Materials" form which may be obtained from the District office, the school office, or the District website. - 2.
 The written objection must be filed within thirty (30) calendar days of the adoption of the material.
-A complainant who does not submit the completed form within the required time shall receive no consideration.

-- 3. Within thirty (30) days after the initial thirty-day period has expired, the School - 4.
-Board shall conduct at least one public hearing on all petitions received during the thirty-day time period.
-The petitioner(s) shall be notified in writing of the date and time of the hearing at least seven (7) days prior to the hearing. - 5.
-The contested material shall be made available to the public online at least seven (7) days before the hearing. - 6.
+A complainant who does not submit the completed form within the required time shall receive no consideration. - 3.
+Within thirty (30) days after the initial thirty-day period has expired, the School Board shall conduct at least one public hearing on all petitions received during the thirty-day time period.
+The petitioner(s) shall be notified in writing of the date and time of the hearing at least seven (7) days prior to the hearing. - 4.
+The contested material shall be made available to the public online at least seven (7) days before the hearing. - 5.
 The decision of the School Board, after convening a hearing, shall be final and not subject to further review or petition.

-B. Other Instructional Materials
+B. Procedure for Other Instructional or Library Materials.